 His chief area of interest is criminal law, which he teaches on the LLB, PGDL and LLM courses.
 He carries out research projects on criminal law and criminal justice issues and supervises undergraduate, masters and doctoral student research projects.
 He is also Course Leader for the full-time Postgraduate Diploma in Law and LLM (Law and Legal Practice) courses.

 Potential doctoral students (PhD or Prof Doc) are very welcome to get in touch to discuss ideas.
 He would be especially interested in any student projects analysing the working practices of practitioners in legal settings (lawyers, judges, probation etc.) and how these are influenced (e.g. by internal or external pressures).
 Projects concerning the criminal justice system, access to justice and legal aid more broadly would also be very interesting.

 James read Law as an undergraduate at the University of Southampton, graduating with 1st class honours.
-He was then awarded a Vice Chancellor’s Scholarship in order to research his PhD.
-Whilst researching his PhD, he was a Research Assistant for criminal justice and medical law projects, taught criminal law and equity & trusts, and jointly ran Southampton Law School’s successful housing and employment pro bono legal advice service.
+He was then awarded a Vice Chancellor/Presidential Scholarship in order to research his PhD there.
+At Southampton, he was also a Research Assistant for criminal justice and medical law projects, taught criminal law and equity & trusts, and jointly ran the Law School’s successful housing and employment pro bono legal advice service.